ehiggs/cargo/src/doc/guide.md

 # Templates

-Cargo uses the mustache library to compile the templates used to scaffold projects.
+Cargo uses the handlebars library to compile the templates used to scaffold projects.
 By default, there are only two templates available, `bin` and `lib`.
 These are used by cargo to create the standard project structure.